wp-plugins/portfolio-slideshow/readme.txt

 == Changelog ==

+0.5.9.2

+* Bugfix for URL hashes showing up on single pages even when disabled in settings.

+* Cleaned up SVN repository

 0.5.9.1

 * Fixed a totally embarrassing bug that was causing jQuery not to load in certain situations.

 0.5.9

 * Multiple slideshows now possible on a single post/page.

 0.5.8